Previous dayMarch 16, 2026Next day

 60.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 3.6 earthquake 57 km NE of Cruz Bay, U.S. Virgin Islands came in on March 16, 2026 at 23:16 UTC.
-At a depth of 60.0 km, the event was shallow crustal.
+A magnitude 3.6 seismic event took place 57 km NE of Cruz Bay, U.S. Virgin Islands on March 16, 2026 at 23:16 UTC.
+The event originated approximately 60.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 18.741°N, -64.456°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 18.741°, -64.456°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16